leerazo/neo4j_eurovision_lab/Lab 5 - Graph Data Science/README.md

 This question is asking about the importance of countries in our voting graph.
 That's a centrality problem and the best known algorithm for it is pageranking so let's apply that!
 Project the relevant data into the in-memory workspace

-Project the relevant data into the in-memory workspace
+Project the relevant data into the in-memory workspace.

     CALL gds.graph.project("eurosong1975",
       "Country",
       "VOTE_1975_JURY",